fuhsjr00/bug.n/doc/Default_hotkeys.md

 > This has only an effect, if the tile layout is active.

 > You may also set an additional parameter for accelerating the third one.
-E. g. with `Config_hotkey=#Left::View_setLayoutProperty(MFactor, 0, -0.05, 2)` the first step, by which the master area is reduced, is -0.0016% and will be doubled with consecutive calls until it reaches -0.05%.
+E.g. with `Config_hotkey=#Left::View_setLayoutProperty(MFactor, 0, -0.05, 2)` the first step, by which the master area is reduced, is -0.0016% and will be doubled with consecutive calls until it reaches -0.05%.
-With the second parameter you may set an absolute value, e. g.
+With the second parameter you may set an absolute value, e.g.
 `View_setLayoutProperty(MFactor, 0.5, 0)` splits the view in half.

 -------------------------------------------------------------------------------